About the course

 Our recent Ofsted report (2016) acknowledged the "inclusive, welcoming and open ethos", and said that the "culture created by leaders combined with the tailored and personalised, pastoral support that trainees receive enables them to successfully complete their training and confidently go on to gain employment."

 We offer a range of PGCE subjects at Primary and Secondary levels.
-We have also teamed up with partner schools and teaching school alliances across London to offer PGCE School Direct places and the new employment-based Teacher Apprenticeships at Primary level, which will soon be rolled out at Secondary level.
-We also offer an employment-based route to Early Years Teacher Status (EYTS).
+We have also teamed up with partner schools and teaching school alliances across London and beyond to offer PGCE School Direct places and the employment-based Teacher Apprenticeships.

 Existing teachers with sufficient experience and support in their current school may consider the Assessment Only route to QTS.

-Read further details on all these options on the website: https://www.londonmet.ac.uk/applying/postgraduate/teacher-training-ite/
+Read further details on all these options on the https://www.londonmet.ac.uk/applying/postgraduate/teacher-training-ite/(London Met website.)

 University sessions are taught on our Holloway Road campus, which is easily accessible, with excellent public transport links.